miguelaenlle/miguelaenlle/README.md

 # 👋 Hey there!
 I'm Miguel

 # 💫About Me :
-🔭 Currently working on internal software at Normandy Remodeling and creating PlatformsAI, an AI-powered tool to build custom data management platforms in minutes!\
+🔭 Currently working on internal software at Normandy Remodeling and developing PlatformsAI, a SaaS to turn messy Excel spreadsheets into cleaned, custom internal data platforms. \
 💬 Feel free to reach out to me for work, projects, or just interesting discussion\
 📄 Please have a look at my [personal site](https://miguelaenlle.com/) or [Resume](https://miguelaenlle.com/resume/Miguel%20Aenlle%20Developer%20Resume.pdf) for more details about me.
 I'm open to feedback or suggestions!